Hairstylist and Makeup Artist

 No offense but why are hair stylists, barbers, and other hair people so crazy?
 And what is with pink lemonade?

-Asked by Hello almost 5 years ago
+Asked by Hello about 5 years ago

 What advice would you give to someone looking at going into Hairdressing?